-Looking to add a stunningly detailed and authentic finishing to your buildings?
-Get your paint brushes ready…
+Looking to add a stunningly detailed and authentic finish to your buildings?
+Get your paintbrushes ready…

 If like me, you get a bit envious when you see exhibition models with their beautiful realistic scenics and buildings you’ll love this comprehensive guide to painting buildings and achieving an authentic finish for your model railway.

 To help key in the final finish I initially apply a basic primer to the structure.
 Halfords grey acrylic bodywork primer is as good as anything.
 When this has dried the next step is to apply a pale colouring to represent the mortar.
 No need to be too fussy as subsequent weathering will overlay this – an off-white will suffice.

 I favour acrylics so introduce water to thin the paint to a consistency that still ‘sticks’ but encourages it to flow into all those cracks and crevices replicated by the stones carved by hand into the plastic sheets.
 And the great thing is that you can keep experimenting until the mix is right!
 Well worth the extra effort as it will really lift the stone and slate walls.